-The Department of Philosophy offers two M.A. programs: the M.A. program and the M.A. in Political and Legal Thought (PLT) program.
+The Department of Philosophy offers three M.A. programs: the M.A. program, the M.A. in Political and Legal Thought program, and the new J.D./M.A. in Political and Legal Thought program.
 Details about each program can be found below.
 For information on admissions, application procedures, and funding, see Prospective Students.

 The M.A.
 Program